slbouknight/facial-recognition/README.md

 # facial-recognition
-A series of programs coded in Python using OpenCV, Tensorflow backend, and open source neural networks to complete tasks including facial location, expression classification, and real-time facial recognition.
+A series of programs coded in Python using OpenCV, Tensorflow backend, and open source neural networks to complete tasks including facial location, expression classification, age/gender estimation, and real-time facial recognition.

 ## Major Libraries & Dependencies
    - Python 3.10 or later